 The great conductor, composer, and pianist Leonard Bernstein spoke of how metaphor 'accomplishes the supremely difficult task of providing a name for everything'.
 Bernstein explained how music and the arts can be seen as powerful metaphorical languages that give voice to the 'psychic landscapes' of our experience, allowing us to communicate the ineffable aspects of the human condition that could otherwise not be shared.

 hether born from corporeal sensation or creative fantasy, truly great, and truly meaningful works of art invoke these metaphorical 'vibrations of experience'.
 Awakening the dynamic interplay of noumena in both creator and perceiver, such art draws all into a state of harmonic resonance, aligning us with a greater sense of unity through the fundamental feelings of experience we all share.

 Just like the alchemical perfumers of the old world, who boiled down their carefully gathered botanicals in hopes of revealing their quinta essentia, the artist receives the living energies of our experience; distills them down into potent artistic forms, and through creative expression, reverberates their essence back out into the world.

 Like memories of those passed long ago, the creations of such individuals remain.
-Carrying on as currents of an endless river, flowing alongside all who've come before... they wait to be remembered, to be born anew, and reverberate within our souls once more.
+Carrying on as currents within an endless river, flowing alongside all who've come before... they wait to be remembered, to be born anew, and reverberate within our souls once more.